psecio/websecio/_posts/2012-09-21__Tools-of-the-Trade-Webgoat-DVWA.md

 author: Chris Cornutt
 email: ccornutt@phpdeveloper.org
 title: Tools of the Trade: WebGoat & DVWA
+summary: Learn about the WebGoat and Damn Vulnerable Web Application tools to practice your testing skills.
 ---

 Tools of the Trade: WebGoat & DVWA